(Ramindjeri name: Wirramulla)

 83 kilometres from Adelaide

-Nestled on a wide, sandy arc of Encounter Bay, Victor Harbor has been the summer holiday choice for generations of South Australians.
-Victor Harbor offers just about everything you could want for a relaxing holiday.
-With sun, surf and sand, clear turquoise waters and stunning views, outstanding early colonial architecture, and good pubs, cafés and restaurants, it's easy to understand why.
+Feel it calling.
+Nestled on the wide, sandy arc of Encounter Bay, Victor Harbor has been the summer holiday choice for generations of South Australians.
+With sun, surf, sand, stunning views, outstanding early colonial architecture, good pubs, cafés, and restaurants, it's easy to understand why.

 Visit in the school holidays, and you’ll find the Victor Harbor foreshore full of family activities – including mini-golf, show rides, arcade games and ice creams, and hot cinnamon donuts for sale.

 The foreshore is also the gateway to Granite Island, with a recently renovated causeway taking you across the sparkling ocean.
 Travel over by foot or by the Victor Harbor Horse Tram and marvel at the island’s unique rock formations, marine life, and protected Little Penguin population.

 Between May and September, Southern Right Whales frequently visit the waters around Victor Harbor and Encounter Bay.

 Interested in taking in the marine life from the water?
 Check out The Big Duck Boat Tours to learn about the migrating whales, see seals, dolphins and birdlife.